Copilot-Language/copilot-bluespec/DESIGN.md

 ## Floating-point numbers

-`copilot-bluespec` has partial support for Copilot's floating-point operations, as it is limited by what operations are provided by Bluespec's standard libraries.
-The following floating-point operations are supported:
+`copilot-bluespec` supports all of Copilot's floating-point operations with varying degrees of performance.
+The following floating-point operations compile directly to relatively performant circuits:

 * Basic arithmetic (`(+)`, `(-)`, `(*)`, `(/)`)
 * Equality checking (`(==)` and `(/=)`)